Hadrien-Cr/Strands-RL/README.md

 In this repo, I experimented with Reinforcement learning on the game of Strands.
-I implemented a gym environment an trained a DQN agent to play the game.
+I implemented a gym environment an trained a TD agent to play the game.
 Strands is a simple strategy game where players take turns covering empty spaces on a hexagonal grid.
-It has similarities to Go.
+It has similarities with Go.

 ## Rules
 One player has white stones, the other player has black.
 The game is played on a hexagonal grid, with hexagons marked with the numbers from 1 to 6